-While some experts recommend against dry cat foods, others say that it is fine as long as you make sure that your cat is getting plenty of moisture from other sources.
+While some experts recommend against dry cat foods, others say that it is fine as long as you make sure your cat is getting plenty of moisture from other sources.
 However, it's important to pick a species-appropriate dry food.
 Most dry cat foods are made largely from grain, with little fresh meat (if any).
 Some experts say that can cause obesity, diabetes and other diseases in cats, which are strict carnivores that haven't evolved to eat much grain.

-Taste of the Wild also doesn't enjoy a spotless recall record and Taste of the Wild's dry cat food varieties were part of the 2012 Diamond Pet Food Salmonella recall.
+Taste of the Wild also doesn't enjoy a spotless recall record and Taste of the Wild's dry cat food varieties were part of the 2012 Diamond Pet Food salmonella recall.
 Taste of the Wild hasn't been recalled since, but some pet owners wrote scathing reviews of the food at the time.
 However, plenty of others say their cats have been thriving on Taste of the Wild for years, and most give it rave reviews.

 Elsewhere in this report: